BobKoto/bob-site/_posts/2023-11-24-GamesInBrowsers.md

       }
 </style>

-Using Unity WebGL to build in-browser games.
+To make games more accessible I recently started using Unity WebGL to build in-browser games.
 For those of you that push your Roombas around that's games you can play in your browser and maybe even on your phone's internet browser.
-Have a working prototype.
+Have working prototypes that can be found here: [Game Lab](https://bobkoto.github.io/bob-site/gamelab).
 More to come.
+<br><br>
 In the meantime here's a haiku by G Petey (Chat GPT):
 <br>
 Prompt: write a haiku about gaining knowledge.